 Tea has growth requirements that are found within tropical, sub-tropical, and some temperate regions of the world.
-A healthy tea plant can tolerate high heat, seasonal drought and also occasional blankets of ice or snow.
-The rule of thumb is that if a particular area is hot, humid, and rainy for at least half of the year then tea might be able to flourish there.
+A healthy tea plant can tolerate moderate to high heat, seasonal drought and also occasional blankets of ice or snow.
+The rule of thumb is that if a particular region is hot, humid, and rainy for at least half of the year then tea might be able to flourish in that location.

 What tea farmers do

 The first thing to know about tea cultivation is that the product of interest is the leaf of the plant.
-This is important because the tea farmer has to make decisions that favor production of foliage over seed.
-Seed-containing tea fruit, when allowed to mature, is primarily used for making more tea plants and not for consumption.
+This is important because the tea farmer has to make decisions that favor the production of foliage over tea seed.
+Tea fruit that contains seed, when allowed to mature, is primarily used for propagation of tea plants and not for consumption.

-To grow lots of quality leaf the farmer has to consider many different factors.
-The amount of rainfall and its distribution across seasons, efficiency of soil drainage, availability of minerals and nutrients, and severity of sun exposure are just a few of the considerations.
+To grow lots of quality tea leaf, the farmer has to consider many different factors.
+The amount of rainfall and its distribution across seasons, the efficiency of soil drainage, availability of minerals and nutrients, and the severity of sun exposure are just a few of the considerations.

 In for the long haul

 The other important thing to know is that tea is a long-lived creature.
-Good leaf may be produced from the same plants for decades and perhaps even centuries.
+High-quality tea leaf may be produced from the same plants for decades and perhaps even centuries.
 During all these years of growth, the farmer must tend the tea like it is a part of the extended family.
-Among many duties, farmers must prune plants to a proper shape, weeds have to be controlled, fertilizers, composts, and amendments must be distributed, and in some cases herbicides or pesticides have to be applied.
-It is a lot of work to make a healthy tea plant, let alone to manage an entire tea estate containing many tens of thousands of plants.
+Among many duties, farmers must prune plants to a proper shape, weeds have to be controlled, and fertilizers, composts, and amendments must be distributed.
+It is a lot of work to make a healthy tea plant, let alone manage an entire tea estate containing many tens of thousands of plants.

-After about two and a half years of growth since planting, farmers will begin to sample leaf for its tea-making potential.
-Sampling must be done lightly so as not to cause the plant to divert resources from the developing root system or distort the plant’s emerging shrubby form.
+After about two and a half years of growth since planting, farmers will begin to harvest leaf for its tea-making potential.
+An initial sampling must be done lightly so as not to cause the plant to divert resources from the developing root system or distort the plant’s emerging shrubby form.

-And this brings us to the next step in tea production where farmers (eventually) see the “fruits” of their labors.
+And this brings us to the next step in tea production when farmers reap the “fruits” of their labors.

 Hurry up and wait

-Leaf harvest for many tea varieties can be begin in earnest in about the fifth year of growth.
-However, for some tea types such as pu-erh, leaf of young tea plants is not as desirable as leaf from plants (trees, actually) that are decades older.
-In the case of pu-erh, market value of the finished tea may vary with the age of the mother plant, with leaf from the oldest trees fetching very high prices.
+Leaf harvest for many tea varieties may begin in earnest in about the fifth year of growth.
+However, for some tea types such as pu’erh, leaf of young tea plants is not as desirable as leaf from plants (trees, actually) that are decades older.
+In the case of pu’erh, the market value of finished tea may vary with the age of the mother plant, with tea made from the oldest trees fetching very high prices.
 The ideal timing of harvest with respect to plant age just depends on the type of tea that will be made from the leaf.

 Pluck, pluck, pluck